techidaily/site-buynow-tips/source/_posts/a-deep-dive-into-the-high-performance-world-of-hero7-black.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983475/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## Software: Planet what now?

- Acer ships the Predator Triton 300 SE with Windows 10 Home.
-It includes a few touches exclusive to Acer, including a Planet9 wallpaper and a few other icons under the same.

- Despite this, most laptop functions are controlled through the PredatorSense software interface.
-It can control fan modes, adjust keyboard lighting, and monitor temperatures, among other functions.
-PredatorSense is not much to look at, but I find it less confusing than the alternatives from Asus and Razer.

- The laptop comes with Norton antivirus installed.
-It’s eager to remind you of its presence whenever you download a file or visit an unfamiliar website.
-The antivirus is easy to uninstall, but its presence takes away from what otherwise feels like a special laptop in Acer’s Predator line.

-## Price: An outstanding value

- Acer sells the Predator Triton 300 SE for $1,400, and it sometimes sells for $1,350 at Best Buy.
-This is an outstanding price for a laptop packing Nvidia’s RTX 3060\.
-There’s only a few competitors with the RTX 3060, such as MSI’s GF65 Thin, that can be purchased for less right now.
-The MSI GF65 manages to undercut the Triton 300 SE by using an older Intel chip and just 8GB of RAM.

 ## Acer Predator Triton 300 SE vs. Asus ROG Zephyrus G14